 - All airport and road transfers

-- Entry fees and a local tour guides at all the historic sites and national parks
+- Entrance fees and a local tour guides at all of the historic sites and national parks

 - An expert guide to accompany you throughout your tour

 A few suggestions for tailoring your tour